jolson7168/geocoder/README.md

 4. Create an oracle user and schema for the geospatial data, then load the schema with needed data (should already be on the machine).
 Executing script /u01/git/geocoder/src/scripts/loadData.sh as OS user oracle will do all of this for you.

-This step will take 25-30 minutes, as there are 8 million rows of data to be bulk loaded into the (heavily indexed) locations table.
+This step will take several hours, as there are 8 million rows of data to be bulk loaded into the (heavily indexed) locations table.

 5. Load the stored procedures...